konzolaw/HEFITS/README.md

 ## About:

-**HeFits** is a Health and Fitness Tracking System designed to help individuals monitor and manage their health and fitness goals effectively.
-This software solution offers features to track physical activities, nutrition intake, vital signs, and overall wellness metrics.
-It aims to promote a healthy lifestyle by providing users with personalized insights and recommendations based on their health data.
+`**HeFits**` is a Health and Fitness Tracking System designed to help individuals monitor and manage their health and fitness goals effectively.
+This software solution offers features to track physical activities, vital signs, and overall wellness metrics.
+It aims to promote a healthy lifestyle by providing users with personalized insights based on their health data.
 The target users include fitness enthusiasts, athletes, and individuals looking to improve their overall well-being.

 ## Features